Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 - `caller` is a bound, not chilled validator
 - `caller` is a DPoS validator
 - `caller` is not `target` (use `self_unstake_nft` instead)
-- `caller` has a contract with `target`
+- `caller` has a contract with `target` and `caller` is not `target`
 - the minimal staking period has passed on this contract

 Effects:
 - `target`'s currency based delegation scheduled to be freed
-- `target`'s delegated nfts are unbound "immediately"
+- `target`'s delegated nfts are **scheduled** to be unbound
 - `target`'s stake is **scheduled** to be removed both from `caller`'s stake and the global stake

-TODO what should happen if target renews the contract in the same session?
-I guess "first come, first served, second come not served".
+### `topup(caller, item_id, allowed_amount)`
+let `imbalance` be `issued_nominal_value - current_nominal_value`

+Preconditions:
+- `caller` is the owner of the item identified by `item_id`
+- `imbalance` <= `allowed_amount`
+- `caller` has enough free balance to pay fir topup

+Effects:
+- `imbalance` is withdrawn from `caller`'s free balance
+- `imbalance` is added to `item_id`'s nominal value
+- if `item_id` is currently bound `imbalance` is scheduled to be added to both `caller`'s stake and the global stake.
+- if validator state is `Faluted` it's changes back to `Normal`

 ## Mechanisms
 These details are not part of the public callable API, but are behaviours that must be defined well.

 ### Stake limits
-- we limit the total stake a validator can have
+- we limit the total stake a single validator can have to a portion of total mosaic issuance _(`MaximumStakePercentage`)_
 - the stake can go ower this limit with rewards

 ### Reward calcualtion
-Rewards increase stake by default.
+- Rewards increase stake.
-Slashed participants are not rewarded in the current session.
+- Slashed participants are not rewarded in the current session.

 ### Slashing
+- We slash all bound validators and their delegators.
-Currency/nft based stake slashed under the minimal staking amount is dusted.
+- Currency/nft based stake slashed under the minimal staking amount is dusted. // TODO
-When it comes to delegator nfts, we slash the one that was staked first.
+- When it comes to delegator nfts, the convention is to slash them in the order they were staked.
-We can also slash into unlocking currency.
+- We can also slash into unlocking currency.

 ### Auto-Chilling
+- We autochill a validator in two cases:
+  1. They were slashed in two consecutive sessions
+  2. After slashing their nft's nominal value went under `NominalValueThreshold`
-After a certain amount of time we let delegators to unstake.
+- After a certain amount of time _(`SlackingPeriod`)_ we let delegators unstake.
-Validators can't unchill if the nominal value is too low.
+- Validators can't unchill if the nominal value is too low _(below `NominalValueThreshold`)_.
-Permission NFTs can be topped-up.
+- Permission NFTs can be topped-up.

 ### Delegator NFT expiration
-- NFTS are still valid in the session they are expiring (consistent with staging)
+- NFTs are still valid in the session they are expiring in (consistent with staging)
+- We ensure no one can delegate an nft that would expire before the minimum staking period ends.
+- Caveat: if the contract is updated and thus the minimum staking period extends it is possible for an NFT to expire before the period ends.
+Expiration simply takes precedence.

 ## Implementation guide
 - All additions and subtractions should be saturating
 - Be careful with schduled (staged) and commited values.
   - Which one should be checked?
   - Be sure to stage modifications!
-- What "scheduling contract with 0 stake for deletion" could mean in practice:
-  - when committing changes at the beggininng of a session if you see a staged contract with 0 stake the contract should be deleted
-  - _after scheduling for deletion the user can stake more in the same session. this case needs no special logic this way_
 - Implementing the core logic using side effect free functions is encouraged (testability)
 - We don't need to test each every addition, so don't write messy, confusing code just to satisfy the above guideline.
 - Try to encode as much of the preconditions in the type system ~~as possible~~ as it makes sense.